project-zot/project-zot.github.io/docs/articles/storage.md

 > :pencil2:
 > Remote filesystems that are mounted and accessible locally such as `NFS` or `fuse` are treated as local filesystems.

+> :warning:
+> Because Boltdb does not provide concurrent access for writes, multiple instances/replicas of zot are not supported against the same boltdb file when local filesystem is configured.

 ### Remote filesystem